• Skip to primary navigation

 halved baked figs in a dish in a honey and port sauce

-I recommend adding a touch of lavender.
-I had completely forgotten to cut them in our garden and so they have dried up.
-Wow!
+Just like in this my best French fig tart, I recommend adding a touch of lavender.
 Their fragrance is like walking into a crowd-wrestling tourist shop in Provence, with mechanical cicadas, herbes de Provence and lavender bags lining the walls.
+No lavender?
+Then lemon thyme is also good.

 shiny fresh roasted figs, halved in a baking dish in honey and topped with a little lavender